 2. Flexible Framework

 The Flexible Framework monitors supply chain sustainability aspects including Modern Slavery.
 Following the original Flexible Framework external assessment carried out in July 2018 and reviewed in October 2020 the University continues to fulfil the requirements of Level 4.
 A further review is scheduled for December 2021.
-Due to the higher commitment required for Level 5, the highest Level obtainable, it has been decided that we do not progress to Level 5 at this stage and rather to focus on ensuring all parts of Level 4 are at their optimum.
+Due to the higher commitment required for Level 5 (the highest Level obtainable) it has been decided that we do not progress to Level 5 at this stage instead focusing on ensuring we improve continuously our achievements against Level 4 year on year.
 The Framework monitors supply chain sustainability aspects and feeds into our ISO14001 accreditation.

 3. NETpositive Supplier Engagement Tool (SET)